Marketable securities are liquid and can be traded with relative ease.

-Sometimes, the term marketability and liquidity are used interchangeably but there is a difference between the two.
+Marketable securities are liquid and can be traded with relative ease.
+Sometimes, the term marketability and liquidity are used interchangeably, but there is a difference between the two.

 To calculate liquidity, we do not consider it as it implies the preservation of the value of the security when it is traded.

-For example – A publicly traded security can be converted into cash quickly if it is traded at a lower price (or a specific price) and at a low transaction cost.
+For example – A publicly traded security can be converted into cash quickly if it is traded at a lower price (or a specific price) and a low transaction cost.

-Investment in bonds is, principally, offered at a lower cost where the cost is determined by the moving average method.
+Investment in bonds is principally offered at a lower cost, where the cost is determined by the moving average method.

-Investment in securities other than marketable equity is stated at cost determined by the moving average method.
+Investment in securities other than marketable equity is stated at a cost determined by the moving average method.

 Any investor can face a restriction in trading under risks like